 The best and most meaningful way to increase eCommerce sales isn’t by launching an expensive marketing campaign or partnering with TikTok’s biggest influencer.
 It’s reducing shopping cart abandonment.

-The amount of would-be sales lost to digital shopping cart abandonment is jaw-dropping — $4.6 trillion each year, according to FinancesOnline.
-To put this in perspective, the Baymard Research Institute estimates that the average cart abandonment rate is 69.8%.
+The amount of annual sales revenue lost to digital shopping cart abandonment amounts to a whopping $18 billion, according to Forrester Research.
+To put this in perspective, the Baymard Research Institute estimates that the average cart abandonment rate in 2023 will be 69.99%.
 That means that nearly seven out of 10 shoppers leave your website before completing a purchase.

 In this in-depth guide, we’ll cover everything you need to know about the effects of shopping cart abandonment, why this issue happens, and how to improve this crucial metric.

 Shopping cart abandonment happens when shoppers add items to their cart but leave your site before making a purchase.

 To calculate your cart abandonment rate, you simply divide the total number of completed purchases by the number of carts that were created.
 Then subtract this number from one and multiply by 100.
 For example, if you have 400 completed purchases from last week, but shoppers actually created 1,000 carts during that time, your shopping cart abandonment rate is 60%.

 What Are the Negative Effects of Shopping Cart Abandonment?